erikjansson/Now-Playing/README.md

 Class that returns information about the current track playing, using the Last.fm API.

-Requires PHP 5.
+Requires PHP 5, as well as a Last.FM API key: http://www.last.fm/api/account

 ----

 Erik Jansson - <hello@erikjansson.net>

 ----

-For this script to work, you need to apply for a Last.fm API account: http://www.last.fm/api/account

 ## Bare bones usage: